qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 1. What other resource paths might you want to expose in a backend SAP system?

 1. Do you know the origin of the "opu" part of the `/sap/opu/odata` URL path and what it represents?

+1. Is the specification of "HTTPS" (as opposed to "HTTP") in the virtual-to-internal system mapping significant?